lweld/ClassAssignments/README.md

 The Parse Hamlet program takes a passage from Hamlet and returns the number of times each word is repeated in the passage.

 The Parse Word List program imports a word list from the internet, removes nonsense words and allows the user to ask questions about this words.

-The **Crown Anchor Game** is by far the most sophisticated out of all those posted.
-It simulates the betting game, Crown & Anchors.